 With a boutique atmosphere, you’ll also be treated to gourmet dining and attentive service.
 While premium and luxury cruises tend to attract a higher price tag, you may find that more is included in the base fare.

 “A wonderful way to see the world, ocean cruising allows travellers to discover iconic cities, remote landscapes and secluded islands all in one trip.
 From small-ship experiences, no-fly options, winter sun routes, expedition ships and relaxation cruises, there is an ocean cruise for everyone and every holiday dream.”

 Stapley also says ocean cruises are great for solo travellers.
 It’s a brilliant way to meet people on your own terms, rather than being thrust together in a group for an entire week.

-The best ocean cruise destinations
+What are the best ocean cruise destinations?

 There’s a far greater variety of destinations and trip length when it comes to ocean cruising.
 You could choose to go island hopping in the Caribbean, sail the Mediterranean coast or even explore the polar regions.

 If a short haul flight or departure from a UK port sounds appealing (not to mention reliable weather and fascinating ports of call steeped in history and culture) a Med cruise should be just the ticket.
 You’ll also find plenty of cruise lines and ships to choose from.

 The Western Mediterranean is a good entry level destination for those new to cruise; itineraries range between three nights and two weeks and run all year-round.
 France, Spain and Italy are hugely popular, along with the Balearic islands of Mallorca and Ibiza.